 Finally, Apple Maps offers a cycling mode which is noted as being incredibly accurate.
 Some say it’s even better than Google maps when it comes to the consideration of rider safety.

 - Benefits iPhone users most

-Most people opt for the Samsung Galaxy Watch 3 because they like how it resembles a traditional watch—differing from the Apple Watch (which screams that it’s a smartwatch).
+Most people opt for the Samsung Galaxy Watch 3 for cycling because they like how it resembles a traditional watch—differing from the Apple Watch (which screams that it’s a smartwatch).
 Conversely, Samsung offers a rounded OLED touchscreen with a more conventional face.

 The Samsung Galaxy Watch 3 can track up to 40 different sports automatically, which is excellent if you want to saddle up and go.